Datacooee/slate/source/index.html.md

 # JSON

-The data we post to Datacooee is a JSON string this is consistent no matter what langauage you are using.
+The data we post to Datacooee is a JSON string this is consistent no matter what language you are using.

 ```json
 {